It probably won’t surprise you to hear that the foods we eat today don’t even remotely resemble what we used to eat throughout history.

 The abundance of such foods is probably one of the key drivers of the obesity and diabetes epidemics.

-It is the reason people become addicted to these foods and literally can not stop eating even though they know the foods are causing them severe harm.
+It is the reason people become addicted to these foods and literally can not stop eating even though they know the foods are causing them major harm.